fserrazes/mimic-plus/journey.md

 My professional journey began in server-side development, primarily in the industrial, financial, telecommunications, and contact center sectors.
 I specialized in automating processes, integrating diverse platforms for real-time communication, and managing large-scale databases—long before “Big Data” was a buzzword.
 Over time, I shifted toward building components, services, front ends, and web applications built for these industries.

 In 2015, I decided to make the leap into mobile development.
 I didn’t want to start from scratch—I had already built up years of technical experience.
 So I began a personal side project alongside my full-time job.
+In about three months, I had a playable game on the App Store.
 The goal was to experience the full app lifecycle: from concept and design to distribution, monetization, and marketing—far beyond just writing code.

 ## Why I Chose iOS

 At that time, iOS development was entirely new to me.
-I compared the main platforms—Android, Windows Phone, and iOS—based on market share, documentation, learning curve, and how friendly each one was for solo indie developers.
+I compared the main platforms—Android, Windows Phone, and iOS—based on market share, documentation, learning curve, and how friendly each one was for solo developers.

 Windows Phone was already fading.
 BlackBerry OS and Symbian were practically obsolete.
 Android had a huge market, but supporting so many different devices sounded like a major hassle — something I wanted to avoid.

 iOS stood out.
 Apple’s tools were mature, the device range was limited (easier to test), and users seemed more willing to pay for well-crafted apps.
 I already had a Mac and an iPhone 4.
 Swift was still emerging, but Objective-C felt accessible thanks to my C/C++ background.
 It just clicked.

 With no mobile dev community around me, I turned to books.
 One book about iOS game development sparked the idea: instead of building another to-do list app, why not make a game?
 It sounded way more fun—and a better way to learn a new tech stack.
-It was a bit of a gamble, building a game while learning the platform, but it turned out to be a great bet.
+It was a bit of a gamble—learning the platform while building a game—but it paid off.
 Today, I’m a full-time iOS Tech Lead—but back then, I was just making the most practical choice for a solo developer on limited time.

 ## Rebuilding a Childhood Classic